yuri-me/MEWS_Data_task_solution/README.md

 # MEWS Data Task Solution

+The premium hotel prospers with crafting personalized experience to each guest.
+The hotel manager wants to learn more about the customers and asks you to analyse reservations of his hotel.
+Using only SQL, the task is to

+1)
+2)

+[ ] what will be intro?
+[ ] use reference to MEWS original task

 The task itself is located at [MewsSystems depository](https://github.com/MewsSystems/developers/tree/master/DataScience#mews-data-analyst-task).

 The data was imported into local SQL database with tables "rate" and "reservation".